chidiesobe/flight-delay-analysis/README.md

 - [Future Works](#future-works)

 # [PREDICTING AIRLINE DELAY](#project-title)
-This analysis aims to analyse a Kaggle dataset containing historical flight data from 18 airline operators in the United States of America.
-The goal is to develop a predictive model that anticipates airline delays, enhancing travel planning and operational efficiency.
-By leveraging historical data, this model will empower travellers to make informed decisions, help airlines optimise resource allocation, and mitigate financial implications.
-Proactive communication and improved customer experiences are envisioned, contributing to enhanced safety, compliance, and overall satisfaction within the aviation industry.
+This analysis focuses on examining a dataset comprising historical flight information from 18 airline operators within the United States.
+The objective is to construct a predictive model that can anticipate airline delays, ultimately improving travel planning and operational efficiency.
+Utilizing past data, this model aims to enable travelers to make well-informed choices, assist airlines in efficiently allocating resources, and reduce financial impacts.
+The goal is to enhance communication, provide proactive measures, and elevate customer experiences, thus promoting safety, compliance, and overall satisfaction within the aviation sector.

 ## [Project Objectives](#project-objectives)
 - Analyze historical flight data from 18 airline operators.